-These can be transferred to 11 frequent flyer programmes and redeemed, for example with BA, for two return flights to Paris, Milan or Berlin, or one return flight to, eg, Istanbul.
+These can be transferred to 11 frequent flyer programmes and redeemed, for example with BA, for two return flights to Paris, Milan or Berlin, or one return flight to Istanbul.

-You'll have to pay any taxes and charges for the flight, but this is still a great deal.
+You'll have to pay taxes and charges for these flights, but it's still a great deal.